Cooler weather and more nights at home can only mean one thing…fall! Check out these simple ideas on cozy fall touches for your home.

 And who can resist a cute dishtowel with gourds all over it?
 We eat soup at least a couple of times a week for meals during the fall and winter months, so bringing out the dutch oven always means colder weather is just around the corner.
 I normally make a double batch of soup so it can be eaten for at least two meals.
 Keep some ready bake rolls on hand in the freezer, toss a salad, and you’re ready for a cozy fall night in!

-And last, but not least, a little peak at the laundry room.
-It’s still a work in progress (I have big plans for some pretty wallpaper!)
-But we got the subway tile backsplash done and it’s a working laundry room, so I’m thrilled!
+And last, but not least, a little peak at the laundry room (you can see a full tour of our modern floral laundry room here).
 I have been keeping my letter board in here and thought it would be fun to add a little fall cheer to look at while I do laundry. 🙂

 Happy fall nesting!